 Once the application is lodged, Council will contact you to arrange payment and book in a time.

 The initial inspection fee is $150.00.
 If non-compliant and re-inspection is required, a fee of $100.00 per inspection will be charged.

 All fees must be paid prior to inspection.

 Use the self-assessment checklist from NSW Swimming Pool Register as a starting point.
 You’ll find key compliance information that will help you understand and identify the main requirements.

 There are different types of approvals for backyard pools.
-We recommend calling us for advice first.
+We recommend making an appointment with a duty surveyor first.
 Every property is different and we can help you apply for consent to build a pool and give you advice on the barrier your property will need so your pool complies with state regulations.